dgruber/wfl/README.md

 [![CircleCI](https://circleci.com/gh/dgruber/wfl/tree/master.svg?style=svg)](https://circleci.com/gh/dgruber/wfl/tree/master)
 [![codecov](https://codecov.io/gh/dgruber/wfl/branch/master/graph/badge.svg)](https://codecov.io/gh/dgruber/wfl)

-> _Update_: In order to reflect the underlying drmaa2os changes which separates
-> different backends more clearly some context creation functions are moved
-> to pkg/context.
-That avoids having to deal with dependencies from bigger libraries
-> like Kubernetes or Docker when not using them.

 Creating process, container, pod, task, or job workflows based on raw interfaces of operating systems, Docker, Google Batch, Kubernetes, Cloud Foundry, and HPC job schedulers can be a tedious.
 Lots of repeating code is required.
 All workload management systems have a